-Policy HBE14 Energy Efficiency
+Policy HBE12 Energy Efficiency

-New housing, conversions or employment development should incorporate measures that maximise the energy efficiency of individual dwellings/units and the scheme as a whole.
+New housing, conversions or employment development should incorporate measures that improve the energy efficiency of individual dwellings/units and the scheme as a whole.
 The use of the following measures will be supported, subject to local design and amenity considerations:

-- a) use of thermal insulation (including continuous insulation), - b) airtightness of a building including use of triple glazed windows, - c) mechanical ventilation with heat recovery, - d) using the orientation of buildings to optimize natural daylight and maximise the solar gain for heating - e) solar control window films to help with reducing energy expenditure, - f) low-energy light fittings with daylight sensors, - g) solar photovoltaic panels, - h) ground-source heat pumps, - i) air-source heat pumps, - j) combined heat and power systems - k) provision of water butts where feasible - I) retrofitting of existing buildings - m) the use of sustainably- sourced, carbon neutral and durable materials - n) the reuse of building materials
+- a) use of thermal insulation (including continuous insulation), - b) airtightness of a building including use of triple glazed windows, - c) mechanical ventilation with heat recovery, - d) using the orientation of buildings to optimize natural daylight and maximise the solar gain for heating, - e) solar control window films to help with reducing energy expenditure, - f) low-energy light fittings with daylight sensors, - g) solar photovoltaic panels, - h) ground-source heat pumps, - i) air-source heat pumps, - j) combined heat and power systems, - k) the use of sustainably- sourced, carbon neutral and durable materials, - I) the reuse of building materials.